greggulrajani/cv/index.md

 **Principal Engineer** @ [Nucleus Financial](https://www.nucleusfinancial.com/) _(Jan 2022 - Present)_ <br>
 A platform for managing wealth.

+- Oversaw development across four Scrum teams.
+- Prototyped solutions for various sprint teams.
+- Collaborated with product owners to develop requirements and initial specifications.
+- Attended most Scrum ceremonies for sprint teams.
+- Developed a two-way bot for Gerrit-Slack CI/CD integration.
+- Participated in reviews for critical patchsets.
+- Contributed to the design and migration of the CI/CD stack to AWS technologies.
+- Developed a consistent and measurable interview process.
-- Alignment of security practices though multiple development teams.
+- Aligned security practices across multiple development teams.
-- Setting strategy for growth by devolving all organisational decision to individual teams.
-- Outlined technology roadmap for supporting multiple wrap platforms.
+- Outlined the technology roadmap to support multiple wrap platforms.
 - **_Technologies used:_** Java, D2, AWS Services

 **Software Architect** @ [Nucleus Financial](https://www.nucleusfinancial.com/) _(Jan 2017 - Jan 2022)_ <br>

 - Oversaw all internal development and reported on current and future development to relevant stakeholders.
 - Grew development team and guided the hiring criteria and process.
 - Designed and assisted in porting of all batch and multithreaded ETL processes to AWS Lambda and Fargate infrastructure.
 - Designed and assisted in moving our monolith Java application to AWS Fargate.
 - Created GraphQL API to replace existing Hypermedia API which reduced bandwidth costs by 13%.
 - Help design and develop integration test strategy that allowed us to release multiple times per day.
 - Attend most Scrum ceremonies for four teams.
 - Participate in code reviews and planning sessions.
-- **_Technologies used:_** AWS Lambda, Faragte, S3, ELB, DynamoDB, Docker, GraphQL, Java, Postgres, Oracle, React, Javascript, Prometheus, Grafana
+- **_Technologies used:_** AWS Lambda, Fargate, S3, ELB, DynamoDB, Docker, GraphQL, Java, Postgres, Oracle, React, Javascript, Prometheus, Grafana
   <br><br>

 **Lead Developer** @ [Nucleus Financial](https://www.nucleusfinancial.com/) _(Jan 2015 - Jan 2017)_ <br>

 - Introduced and designed and co-developed Docker infrastructure for CI/CD pipeline.
 - Introduced and started migration away from SSR web applications to React client side frontends.
 - Introduced and developed Hypermedia RESTful API.
 - Developed browser agnostic printing server side printing solution that leveraged existing React front-ends to produce PDF output.
 - Developed offline caching mechanism of millions of rows that increased the render time of client facing apps and allowed Nucleus to meet regulatory reporting requirements.
 - Mentored and managed a team of 5 developers.
 - Participate in code reviews and planning sessions.
 - **_Technologies used:_** Docker, Maven, Jenkins, React, Java, Jira, Gerrit, Oracle
   <br><br>

 **Senior Developer** @ [Nucleus Financial](https://www.nucleusfinancial.com/) _(Jan 2013 - Jan 2015)_ <br>

 - Designed modular platform that can easily adapt to new business requirements.
 - Developed app-store that allows 3rd party vendors to integrate and sell tightly integrated applications to the platform users.
 - Developed SOAP bridge that allows auditing, ACL, and billing.
 - Developed document store that allows searching, bulk upload, and auditing.
 - Designed and maintained development and production servers.
 - **_Technologies used:_** Java, Spring, Wicket, CXF-Soap, Unix, Oracle (Linux)
   <br><br>

 **Contract Developer** @ [Royal London](http://royallondon.com/) _(Aug 2012 - Dec 2013)_ <br>

 - Removed all SQL queries from in-line Java code.
 - Improved efficiency of calculations by 20% reducing the need for 2 app servers in production.
 - Found and fixed major bug with time and date handling.